Adult Size Spiral Dress

 I found some ideas on the internet that had been drafted with CAD but not actually made into a dress, much less a dress for me.
 That made me feel my lack of skillz and didn’t help.

 Someone told me you can submit design ideas to Simplicity and they’ll make the idea into a pattern.
 Perfect!
-But although the chances of Simplicity making my design into a real thing might be small, I wasted a year thinking that one of these days I might download the sketching tool and actually draw it up and present it to them… ummm just nope, the chances of me ever getting that done are not gonna happen.
+But although the chances of Simplicity making my design into a real thing might be small, I wasted a year thinking that one of these days I might download the sketching tool and actually draw it up and present it to them… ummm just nope, the chances of ever getting that done are not gonna happen.

 Then one fine day the solution occurred!
 And of course it’s very simple.
-What I needed was to start with a basic bodice pattern WITHOUT darts, join the side seams so it’s a smooth tube, draw diagonal evenly-spaced lines on it with Illustrator, then measure how much the darts should indent in the front and back, and scoot the lower edge of those diagonal lines in that much.
+What I needed was to start with a basic bodice pattern without darts, join the side seams so it’s a smooth tube, draw diagonal evenly-spaced lines on it with Illustrator, then measure how much the darts should indent in the front and back, and scoot the lower edge of those diagonal lines in that much.
 Voila!

 After printing and cutting the pieces apart I just wrote ADD SEAMS on both sides of each of the diagonal pieces because that was easier.